GStreamer/gstreamer/iOS+tutorial+4+A+basic+media+player.markdown

 We first need to obtain a plain `char *` from within the `NSString *` we get, using the `UTF8String` method.

-`playbin2`’s URI is exposed as a common GObject property, so we simply set it with `g_object_set()`.
+`playbin`’s URI is exposed as a common GObject property, so we simply set it with `g_object_set()`.

 ### Reporting media size